1. Code of conduct

 1.4 Drivers are expected to participate in an ethical and sportsmanlike manner.

-1.4.1 Taunting, trash-talking, griefing and berating other drivers is not tolerated and may lead to immediate expulsion.
+1.4.1 Taunting, trash-talking, griefing and berating other drivers, staff, sponsors and other affiliates is not tolerated and may lead to immediate expulsion.
 We expect there is mutual respect and a positive atmosphere between all drivers, team managers and the Staff.

 1.4.2 These rules applies during any session on an official or hosted rFactor 2 server, as well as in public/forum/discord.